salmanAhmad143/combine-multiple-excel-files-in-multiple-excel-sheet-of-a-excel/README.md

 2- So first i go into this folder and then i run the "merge_excel_data_in_single_sheet.php" file by using above command.

 3- Now after finish the process you will see that all the excel file from "files" folder are combine into multiple sheet in "merge-data.xlsx" file.
-"E:\\mergeFileData.xlsx" file.
+"F:\commit-excel-merge-multiple\mergeFileData.xlsx" file.

 ## Built With